coreinfrastructure/best-practices-badge/doc/security.md

   and authorization.
 Authentication
   is a cross-cutting and critical supporting security mechanism, so it's easier to describe it all in one place.
-* This is followed by
-  security in the rest of the software development processes: design, implementation, verification, supply chain (reuse), and deployment/operations.
+* This is followed in the software life cycle processes, focusing on the software lifecycle technical processes: design, implementation, integration and verification, transition (deployment) and operations, and maintenance.
-* This is followed by a discussion about security in the development environment and the people involved in development.
+  We omit requirements, since that was covered earlier.
+  This is a merger of the second and third assurance case figures (implementation is shown in a separate figure because there is so much to it, but in the text we merge the contents of these two figures).
+* We then discuss securuity implemented by other life cycle processes, broken into the main 12207 headings: agreement processes, organizational project-enabling processes, and technical management processes.
+  Note that the organizational project-enabling processes include infrastructure management (where we discuss security of the development and test environment) and human resource management (where we discuss the knowledge of the key people involved in development).
 * We close with a discussion of certifications and controls.
   Certification processes
   can help us find something we missed, as well as provide confidence